linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 3 (pages 1001-1434).md

 insurance.
 We describe these forms briefly here.
 These same forms of credit

-enhancement are used by corporations in the creation of ABS structures to

-- btain funding, as covered in chapter 27.
+enhancement are used by corporations in the creation of ABS structures to obtain funding, as covered in chapter 27.

 When commercial rating agencies assign a rating to the tranches in a